jtroo/kanata/README.md

     cargo install kanata

-    # On Linux and Macos, this may not work without `sudo`, see below
+    # On Linux and macOS, this may not work without `sudo`, see below
     kanata --cfg <your_configuration_file>

 Build and run yourself in Linux: